drenn08/to-do-service-au25/assignments/to-do-example_drenn08.md

 ## cURL example

-The cURL example provided in the Assignment 5.3 demo.
+This example retrieves task ID 3 from the To-Do Service API using cURL.

 ### cURL command